dd9jn/rfc4880bis/crypto-refresh.md

 Input:

 k =
-: the length in octets of the key modulus
+: the length in octets of the key modulus.

 M =
-: message to be encoded, an octet string of length mLen, where mLen <= k - 11
+: message to be encoded, an octet string of length mLen, where mLen <= k - 11.

 Output:

 EM =
-: encoded message, an octet string of length k
+: encoded message, an octet string of length k.

-Error: "message too long"
+Error: "message too long".

 1. Length checking: If mLen > k - 11, output "message too long" and stop.